T

 PaceStandard

-This 5-day itinerary for Athens balances iconic historical sites with local experiences, perfect for couples interested in history, architecture, and food.
-You'll explore ancient wonders like the Acropolis and Agora, delve into world-class museums, and wander through charming neighborhoods.
-Enjoy culinary delights from traditional tavernas to modern bistros, all while taking in breathtaking city views.
+This 5-day itinerary for Athens balances iconic historical sites with vibrant local experiences, perfect for a couple interested in history, architecture, and food.
+You'll explore ancient wonders like the Acropolis and Agora, delve into world-class museums, wander through charming neighborhoods, and savor delicious Greek cuisine.
+The itinerary is paced for balanced exploration, with opportunities to enjoy panoramic views and relax by the sea.

 Day 1 · Athens